 A real Mantis is used for a couple of shots but most of the time the big bug is a large marionette / rod puppet, filmed in miniature settings or positioned before rear-screen projections.
 The model doesn’t have enough detail but it looks very good against some okay miniature sets, often with heavy fog to enhance the creep factor.
 The most effective scene, the wrecking of a bus, should have been the first of several set pieces showing the monster in action.
 Partly hidden by fog, the rod puppet finally acquires a bit of visual mystery.

 Unlike Them! this giant bug engages in little violent interaction with the human characters.
 For most of the show we’re stuck in ‘mysterious attack aftermath’ mode — the main characters are trying to figure out things we’ve known since scene one.
 Only in the final confrontation do people share the frame with the monster.
 When paramedics at the bus accident find no bodies, we’re told that the incredibly voracious Mantis gobbled them up.
-But we just don’t buy it — the critter moves so slowly, your grandma could climb out of the bus with a broken hip and still make a clean escape.
+But we just don’t buy it — the critter moves so slowly, your grandma could climb out of the bus with a broken hip and still make a clean getaway.
 Contrast that with the bug onslaught scenes in the crude, tasteless Cosmic Monsters: they nevertheless generate real Insect Fear, a frisson that escapes Deadly Mantis entirely.

 In one scene experts examine a mysterious object that they do not yet realize is the tip of a Mantis talon.
 A general declares that the talon is as sharp as a razor, which strikes us as totally dumb — we can clearly see that it is rounded and dull.
 I now refer to script-visual disconnects like that with the term ‘The Metaluna Effect.’
 Some white-haired characters in This Island Earth are suspected as being aliens.
 We’re told that if we look carefully, we’ll noice that they all have the same subtle indentation in their foreheads.
 But what we actually see are people with HUGE foreheads — they’re as conspicuously non-human as the Saturday Night Live skit they inspired, ‘The Coneheads.’
 Sharp as a razor my a__.